Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Licence
 =======

-Ceylan-WOOPER is licensed by its author (Olivier Boudeville) under a disjunctive tri-license giving you the choice of one of the three following sets of free software/open source licensing terms:
+Ceylan-WOOPER is licensed by its author (Olivier Boudeville) under a disjunctive tri-license, giving you the choice of one of the three following sets of free software/open source licensing terms:

-- `Mozilla Public License <http://www.mozilla.org/MPL/MPL-1.1.html>`_ (MPL), version 1.1 or later (very close to the former `Erlang Public License <http://www.erlang.org/EPLICENSE>`_, except aspects regarding Ericsson and/or the Swedish law)
+- the `Mozilla Public License <http://www.mozilla.org/MPL/MPL-1.1.html>`_ (MPL), version 1.1 or later (very close to the former `Erlang Public License <http://www.erlang.org/EPLICENSE>`_, except aspects regarding Ericsson and/or the Swedish law)

-- `GNU General Public License <http://www.gnu.org/licenses/gpl-3.0.html>`_ (GPL), version 3.0 or later
+- the `GNU General Public License <http://www.gnu.org/licenses/gpl-3.0.html>`_ (GPL), version 3.0 or later

-- `GNU Lesser General Public License <http://www.gnu.org/licenses/lgpl.html>`_ (LGPL), version 3.0 or later
+- the `GNU Lesser General Public License <http://www.gnu.org/licenses/lgpl.html>`_ (LGPL), version 3.0 or later

 This allows the use of the WOOPER code in as wide a variety of software projects as possible, while still maintaining copyleft on this code.